One of the first things I do when I join a new social network is to upload a profile picture.

 Is there such thing as a perfect, best profile picture?

-Interestingly, there’s been some rather great research about the different elements of profile pictures that have the biggest impact on an audience.
+Interestingly, there’s been some great research about the different elements of profile pictures that have the biggest impact on an audience.
 The psychology and science behind a perfect profile picture leaves some great guidelines on how to influence your audience and possibly gain more followers.

 I’m happy to share what we’ve found about the perfect profile picture, based on the best science, research, and psychology out there.